pingidentity/pingdirectory-go-client/configurationapi/docs/AddPrometheusMonitoringHttpServletExtensionRequest.md

 `func (o *AddPrometheusMonitoringHttpServletExtensionRequest) HasCorrelationIDResponseHeader() bool`

 HasCorrelationIDResponseHeader returns a boolean if a field has been set.

+### GetExtensionName

+`func (o *AddPrometheusMonitoringHttpServletExtensionRequest) GetExtensionName() string`

+GetExtensionName returns the ExtensionName field if non-nil, zero value otherwise.

+### GetExtensionNameOk

+`func (o *AddPrometheusMonitoringHttpServletExtensionRequest) GetExtensionNameOk() (*string, bool)`

+GetExtensionNameOk returns a tuple with the ExtensionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExtensionName

+`func (o *AddPrometheusMonitoringHttpServletExtensionRequest) SetExtensionName(v string)`

+SetExtensionName sets ExtensionName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)